Sequential Gaussian Avatars with Hierarchical Motion Context: Related Work

-The earliest modeling of dynamic radiance field~\cite{gao2021dynamic,li2022neural,li2021neural,xian2021space,fridovich2023k,cao2023hexplane,liu2023robust,park2023temporal,jang2022d,gan2023v4d,shao2023tensor4d} can be traced back to temporal embeddings in general scenes, where each frame’s observation is obtained by constructing a canonical space and a time-conditioned deformation field.
-Motivated by these, a stream of human researches~\cite{lin2023im4d, xu20244k4d} focus on pure rendering quality, employing temporal embeddings instead of human pose to encode each frame of human videos.
-These methods often achieve high-quality, temporally continuous rendering.
-However, they struggle with the lack of geometric constraints from human pose, making parameterized animating unfeasible.
+\textbf{Human Rendering with Temporal Embeddings} The earliest modeling of dynamic radiance field~\cite{gao2021dynamic,li2022neural,li2021neural,xian2021space,fridovich2023k,cao2023hexplane,liu2023robust,park2023temporal,jang2022d,gan2023v4d,shao2023tensor4d} can be traced back to temporal embeddings in general scenes, where each frame’s observation is obtained by constructing a canonical space and a time-conditioned deformation field.
+Motivated by these, a stream of research~\cite {lin2023im4d, xu20244k4d} focuses on pure rendering quality, employing temporal embeddings instead of human pose to encode each frame of human videos.
+Although these methods achieve high-quality, temporally continuous rendering, they struggle with the lack of geometric constraints from human pose, making parameterized animation unfeasible.